Asynchronous Multi-Model Dynamic Federated Learning over Wireless Networks: Theory, Modeling, and Optimization: Related Work

 \subsection{Outline and Summary of Contributions}

-\begin{itemize}[leftmargin=4mm] \item We propose {\tt MA-FL}, a novel methodology for \underline{m}ulti-model \underline{a}sync-\\hronous FL over heterogeneous networks (\Cref{Sec:model}). {\tt MA-FL} considers ML over real-world edge settings where devices (i) have heterogeneous communication/computation resources, and (ii) train multiple ML models locally. \item We analytically characterize the ML model convergence performance of {\tt MA-FL} (\Cref{sec:analysis}).
-Through introduction of scheduling tensors to capture device scheduling, we relax current assumptions used to derive performance bounds for asynchronous FL. \item We formulate the joint device scheduling and resource allocation optimization for {\tt MA-FL}, considering both ML model performance and network resource consumption (\Cref{Sec:optimization}).
+In this work, we propose {\tt DMA-FL}, a novel methodology for \underline{d}ynamic/online \underline{m}ulti-model \underline{a}synchronous FL over heterogeneous networks.
+In doing so, we make the following contributions: \begin{itemize} \item We formulate {\tt DMA-FL} to consider ML over real-world edge settings where devices (i) continuously collect and discard their local data (ii) have heterogeneous communication/ computation resources, and (iii) train multiple ML models locally (\Cref{Sec:model}).

+\item We analytically characterize the ML model convergence performance of {\tt DMA-FL} (\Cref{sec:analysis}).
+Through the introduction of rectangular (\textit{rect}) functions scheduling tensors to capture device scheduling, we relax current assumptions used to derive performance bounds for asynchronous FL.
+Our analysis reveals insights into the effect several system and learning parameters on model training performance, including asynchronous scheduling decisions, network-wide task staleness, concept drifts incurred during idle and active training periods, and the number of gradient iterations conducted. \item Leveraging these convergence results, we formulate the joint device scheduling and resource allocation optimization problem for {\tt DMA-FL}, considering the tradeoff between multi-task ML model performance and network resource consumption (\Cref{Sec:optimization}).
 We investigate the behavior of the resulting NP-Hard problem by scrutinizing the ML convergence bound, providing new insights into the scheduling variables and resource allocation.
+Our solution methodology employs a series of transformations, decompositions, and successive convex programming to guarantee convergence to a stationary point of a relaxed version of the original non-convex mixed integer program.

-We solve the problem through successive convex programing methodology. \item Through numerical simulations (\Cref{sec:num}), we reveal the superiority of {\tt MA-FL} over baseline methods in terms of ML model performance and network resource savings.
-We also show how {\tt MA-FL} can adapt to account for varying task importance. \end{itemize}
+\item Through numerical experiments (\Cref{sec:num}), we reveal the superiority of {\tt DMA-FL} over baseline methods in terms of ML model performance and network resource savings, in the presence of dynamic data variations and multiple tasks.
+We also show how {\tt DMA-FL} can adapt to account for varying task importance and keep track of drastic data variations via reducing the idle time and local model training time. \end{itemize}